JCharnin/SimpleImageDownload/README.md

 ## Spellcheck

-The script does not include a spellcheck feature.
+This script does not include a spellcheck feature.

 ## Maintaining Skip List

-To maintain the list of skipped keywords, edit the `skip_list` array in the script.
+To maintain the list of skipped keywords, edit the skip_list array in the script.

-## Requirements

-- Bash shell
-- curl command-line tool

 ## License